What is an oligarch, really?

 But the word has taken on a new salience since the Russian invasion of Ukraine — and the moves by Western nations to impose sanctions against Russia and the industry tycoons who orbit President Vladimir Putin.

-These elites and their high-end assets — from multistory megayachts to luxury properties in New York and London — have been splashed across the Internet and targeted for sanctions by the United States, Britain and European Union.
-Among them are Chelsea Football Club owner Roman Abramovich, mining mogul Alisher Usmanov and fertilizer and coal industrialist Andrey Melnichenko.
-Italy said earlier this month that it seized Melnichenko’s superyacht, which boasts a rotating king bed and $40,000 bath knobs.
+These elites and their high-end assets — from multistory megayachts to luxury properties in New York and London — have been splashed across the Internet and targeted for sanctions by the United States, Britain and the European Union.
+Among them are Chelsea Football Club owner Roman Abramovich; mining mogul Alisher Usmanov; and fertilizer and coal industrialist Andrey Melnichenko.
+Italy said earlier this month that it had seized Melnichenko’s superyacht, which boasts a rotating king bed and $40,000 bath knobs.

-But some experts say that Russia’s 21st-century oligarchs don’t hold the sway they once did.
+But some experts say Russia’s 21st-century oligarchs don’t hold the sway they once did.
 In Russia, there are two generations of oligarchs — the old and the new.

 The West has imposed a barrage of sanctions on top Russian figures.
 See how they’re connected to Putin.

-The first generation of Russian oligarchs emerged from the 1991 collapse of the Soviet Union, whose state control over the economy began to loosen under former president Mikhail Gorbachev’s perestroika, or restructuring reforms.
+The first generation of Russian oligarchs emerged from the 1991 collapse of the Soviet Union, whose state control over the economy began to loosen under Mikhail Gorbachev’s perestroika, or restructuring reforms.

-Gorbachev’s successor, Boris Yeltsin, then ramped up the privatization, seeking to transform Russia with its trove of state assets into a free-market economy — and fast.
-Yeltsin and the other architects of post-Soviet Russia rapidly loosened state control over prices and property, according to David Hoffman, author of “The Oligarchs” and a contributing editor at The Post.
+Gorbachev’s successor as president, Boris Yeltsin, then ramped up privatization, seeking to transform Russia with its trove of state assets into a free-market economy — and fast.
+Yeltsin and the other architects of post-Soviet Russia rapidly loosened state control over prices and property, according to David Hoffman, author of “The Oligarchs” and a contributing editor at The Washington Post.

 The government sold swaths of state-owned enterprise — from small restaurants to oil giants — in both rigged auctions and through privatization vouchers.
 A scramble for the spoils ensued.